carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 Core team members are IBM employees responsible for the leadership and strategic direction of the Carbon Design System as a whole.
 The core team also directs how the IBM Design Language is reflected in digital products and experiences.
 Core team responsibilities include:

+- Actively engaging with users, contributors, and maintainers
 - Setting overall direction and vision
 - Setting priorities and release schedule
 - Focusing on broad, cross-cutting concerns